 10) Cursing ancestors you’ve never met.

 “Why did I inherit this lanky frame and inconveniently high metabolism, why?!?!”

-11) Balancing your constant craving for weight gain with your constant fear of fat gain.
+11) Balancing your constant desire for weight gain with your constant fear of fat gain.

 The fear of meeting your weight goal with a jiggling belly is real.
-Now, we’re body positive around here; if you’re happy to maintain a higher level of body fat—after all, a lot of strength athletes perform better that way—then there’s absolutely nothing wrong with it.
+Now, we’re body positive around here; if you’re happy to maintain a higher level of body fat (after all, a lot of strength athletes perform better that way) then there’s nothing wrong with it.